oqtane/oqtane.docs/src/pages/manuals/content/content-editor.md

 ![Move to Pane Options](./assets/content-editor-module-options-move-to-pane.png)

 The **Move to Pane** feature is adaptable to different themes, and the available panes vary depending on the layout provided by the theme.
-In the example shown in the image, you’ll see a variety of pane options that a more complex theme might offer, giving administrators greater flexibility in organizing modules.
+In the example shown in the image, you'll see a variety of pane options that a more complex theme might offer, giving administrators greater flexibility in organizing modules.

 For instance, the default Oqtane theme includes not only standard rows and columns but also numerous additional panes, which allow for a wide range of layout possibilities.
 While simpler themes may only display a few basic options, the default theme might provide over 20 panes, including: